WhyTonyCry/WhyTonyCry/README.md

-# Hi there! 👋 I'm Tony, a Java, C++, and Kotlin Developer
+# Hi there! 👋 I'm Tony

 Welcome to my GitHub profile!
 I'm passionate about software development, primarily working with **Java**, **C++**, and **Kotlin**.